WHAT IS THIS PROJECT ABOUT?

-CITY AND WAR is an interdisciplinary project for the exploration and rethinking of various aspects of the cultural heritage of several key cities in eastern and southern Ukraine – Dnipro, Donetsk, Zaporizhia, Odesa, and Kharkiv – beyond the start of the war in Donbas in 2014 and the large-scale offensive of Russian troops in 2022.
+CITY AND WAR is an interdisciplinary project aiming to explore and reinterpret diverse aspects of the cultural heritage of several key cities in eastern and southern Ukraine (Dnipro, Donetsk, Zaporizhia, Odesa, and Kharkiv), with a focus on its state and evolution since the start of the war in Donbas in 2014 and the full-scale Russian invasion in 2022.

-The project aiming to reveal the expert opinions (scholars; employees of museums, libraries, and archives; journalists; writers, artists, photographers, etc.) on destruction, preservation and rethinking of urban cultural heritage in Ukraine, provoked by the Russia's military aggression.
+The project brings together views of academics, museum, library, and archival workers, journalists, writers, artists, photographers, and experts in other fields on the destruction, preservation, and rethinking of urban cultural heritage in Ukraine – particularly on the developments provoked by Russia's ongoing military aggression.

 WHAT ARE WE INVESTIGATING?

-The project focuses on the issues of preservation, investigation, and mediatization of various urban cultural heritage (tangible heritage - architectural monuments, urban area development, industrial heritage, monuments, memorials, landmarks, as well as museum, archival, and library objects; intangible heritage - urban celebrations, festivals, customs, urban language, street painting, cuisine, etc.), transformations of collective cultural memory and interpretation of cultural heritage by urban communities as well.
+The project tackles issues of the preservation, investigation, and mediatization of various types of urban cultural heritage, both tangible (architectural monuments, urban area development, industrial heritage, monuments, memorials, and landmarks, as well as museum, archival, and library artifacts and collections) and intangible (urban celebrations, festivals, customs, language, street art, cuisine, and the like).
+The contributors also consider transformations of collective cultural memory and interpretations of cultural heritage by urban communities.

-Tangible sites and intangible cultural values belonging to the cultural heritage of large cities in eastern and southern Ukraine are in the limelight of the project.
-As a complex, they create a unique historical and cultural urban landscape, which is embodied and at the same time influences on the formation of cultural values and the collective identity of the urban communities.
+As a system, tangible artifacts and sites and intangible values comprising the cultural heritage of the largest cities of eastern and southern Ukraine create unique historical and cultural cityscapes that are embodied in, and at the same time influence the formation of, the shared values and collective identity of these urban communities.

-We pay special attention to development of urban art during the Russo-Ukrainian War.
-First of all, at the present stage, the contemporary art is created in the cities under study not only lays the foundation of the cultural heritage of the future, but also contributes to the formation of the value system of young generations and affects the transformation of historical memory.
+We pay special attention to the development of urban art during the Russian-Ukrainian War.
+Art that is being created in our five subject cities today not only lays the foundation for the cultural heritage of the future, but also contributes to the formation of the value system of the younger generations of urban residents and influences the ongoing transformation of historical memory.

 Our research team consists of several working groups.
-We plan to organize public debates and create new development strategies relative to cultural heritage of large cities in eastern and southern Ukraine.
+We plan to organize public debates and propose new development strategies for the cultural heritage of the largest urban centers of eastern and southern Ukraine.

-The underlying principles of the participants of the project are objectivity, attentiveness, flexibility, creativity, and professionalism.
+The underlying principles shared by the participants in the project are objectivity, attentiveness, flexibility, creativity, and professionalism.

-The Russia's military aggression against Ukraine led to significant destruction of cultural heritage sites.
-At the same time, the war became a trigger for the rethinking of the urban cultural heritage, in particular, the attitude of urban communities regarding what should be preserved and revitalized, and what should be remained ‘on the margins of history’ (i.e. to get rid of objectionable cultural heritage not only physically, but also to erase it from the collective memory of urban communities).
+Russia's military aggression against Ukraine has caused large-scale destruction of cultural heritage.
+At the same time, the war has become a trigger for the rethinking of urban cultural heritage, particularly influencing the attitudes of urban communities regarding what should be preserved and revitalized, and what should be relegated to ‘the margins of history’ (by not only physically removing objectionable heritage, but also erasing it from communal memory).

-In the conditions of the war, some old practices of self-representation of cities disappear.
+As the war continues, some practices of the self-representation of cities disappear.
 Instead, new forms of consolidation of urban communities are invented.
-The new strategies of preservation of these kind elements of cultural heritage provoke our particular interest.
+New strategies for the preservation of elements of cultural heritage provoke our particular interest.

-PROJECT COORDINATORS: Yevhen Rachkov (general coordination), Olha Vovk, Natalia Ivanova, Oleksandr Khizhniak.
+PROJECT COORDINATORS: Yevhen Rachkov (general coordination), Olha Vovk, Natalia Ivanova.

 JOIN THE PROJECT:

-The project has become possible thanks to the financial support of the Contemporary Ukraine Studies Program at the Canadian Institute of Ukrainian Studies, University of Alberta (Edmonton, Canada).
+The project is made possible by the financial support of the Contemporary Ukraine Studies Program at the Canadian Institute of Ukrainian Studies, University of Alberta (Edmonton, Canada).